Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/AddAttribute/documentation.md

 ### Notes

 * See [Attribute](/concepts/GeneralConcepts/attribute.md) for more information on attributes, and their function in the graph.

 * The _value_ input is a special type of input that can accept any type of data.

 * This node can be used in conjunction with the **get attribute** node to later retrieve the attribute data.

-* Other names for this node include: Set attribute and Write attribute.
+* Other names for this node include: AddAttribute, Set attribute and Write attribute.

 ### Examples